concordia-dcart/CART210-glossary/glossary.md

 [^sharma21ui]: Sharma, Vatsal, and A. Kumar Tiwari.
 2021.
 "A study on user interface and user experience designs and its tools." _World Journal of Research and Review (WJRR)_ 12, (6): 41-45.

+## User

+A user is an individual who interacts with products, systems, or platforms not just for their basic functions but as part of their broader activities, goals, and experiences.
+Users bring their own preferences, histories, and lifestyles into their interactions with technology, shaping how they evaluate, use, and even inspire the development of new products or features.
+Their needs, perspectives, and the context in which they use technology play a key role in shaping digital tools and their evolution.[^margolin97user]

+In the digital world, users do more than passively consume content—they actively engage with platforms, tools, and media.
+They create, share, and interact with digital content, influencing trends, brands, and the way media is consumed.
+This participatory role is a key aspect of the user reflects a change in power dynamics, where users shape content consumption patterns, influence advertising strategies, and redefine the digital ecosystem.[^rashtchy07user]

+Users contribute content through photos, posts, and comments while also generating data through actions like clicking, tagging, and networking.
+However, they often have little control or awareness over how their contributions and personal data are collected and used by technology companies, often for commercial purposes.[^reyman13user]

+Beyond content creation, users play a key role in shaping the systems they interact with.
+Their feedback and satisfaction influence how applications, platforms, and tools evolve.
+The way users engage with a system—based on their expectations, experiences, and needs—drives improvements and updates.
+This continuous feedback loop helps refine technology to better match user behaviors and demands.
+While measuring user satisfaction can be complex, understanding how users interact with systems is essential for creating more effective and user-friendly applications.[^etezadi91user]

+[^etezadi91user]: Etezadi-Amoli, Jamshid, and Ali F. Farhoomand.
+“On End-User Computing Satisfaction.”
+MIS Quarterly 15, no. 1 (March 1991): 1. https://doi.org/10.2307/249428.

+[^margolin97user]: Margolin, Victor.
+“Getting to Know the User.”
+Design Studies 18, no. 3 (July 1997): 227–36. https://doi.org/10.1016/s0142-694x(97)00001-x.

+[^rashtchy07user]: Rashtchy, Safa, Aaron M. Kessler, Judith C. Tzeng, Nathaniel H. Schindler, and Paul J. Bieber.
+The User Revolution: The new advertising ecosystem and the rise of the internet as a mass medium.
+Minneapolis, MN, MN: PiperJaffray, Investment Research, 2007.

+[^reyman13user]: Reyman, Jessica.
+“User Data on the Social Web: Authorship, Agency, and Appropriation.”
+College English 75, no. 5 (May 1, 2013): 513–33. https://doi.org/10.58680/ce201323565.
 ## Virtual Environment

 Virtual environments are the technology which facilitates interactions between users and computer-generated artificial environments.[^ve3] These interactive computer displays are designed to create the illusion that the user has been transported to a different location.[^ve1] In a virtual world, the user can use their senses and their body in a similar way to the real world.
 They can turn their head to see their surroundings, trace sounds to the direction they are coming from, and use their hands to pick up virtual objects [^ve2].
 Virtual environments are thus the most natural form of interaction between humans and computers.[^ve2]